Search for celebrities on Ancestry.com!Irene Lewin

 She graduated at the top of her class in June 1945.

-She married Richardson Dec.
+She marriage Richardson Dec.
 10, 1944, and began raising her children.
 Mrs. Richardson became an accomplished seamstress, making shirts for her husband and sewing most of her own clothing.
 She also taught her daughter to make her own clothes too.

 Mrs. Richardson also collected Roseville pottery.
 She amassed more than 200 pieces from the Ohio studio.